awsdocs/amazon-emr-release-guide/doc_source/emr-release-5x.md

 + Upgraded Zeppelin to version 0\.9\.0

 **Changes, enhancements, and resolved issues**
++ Spark runtime is now faster when fetching partition locations from Hive Metastore for Spark insert queries\.
 + Upgraded component versions\.
-+ For a list of component versions, see [About Amazon EMR Releases](https://docs.aws.amazon.com/emr/latest/ReleaseGuide/emr-release-components.html) in this guide\.
+For a list of component versions, see [About Amazon EMR Releases](https://docs.aws.amazon.com/emr/latest/ReleaseGuide/emr-release-components.html) in this guide\.
++ Installed the AWS Java SDK Bundle on each new cluster\.
+This is a single jar containing all service SDKs and their dependencies, instead of individual component jars\.
+For more information, see [Java SDK Bundled Dependency](http://aws.amazon.com/blogs/developer/java-sdk-bundle/)\.
++ Fixed Managed Scaling issues in earlier Amazon EMR releases and made improvements so application failure rates are significantly reduced\.

 **New features**
++ Amazon EMR supports Amazon S3 Access Points, a feature of Amazon S3 that allows you to easily manage access for shared data lakes\.
+Using your Amazon S3 Access Point alias, you can simplify your data access at scale on Amazon EMR\.
+You can use Amazon S3 Access Points with all versions of Amazon EMR at no additional cost in all AWS regions where Amazon EMR is available\.
+To learn more about Amazon S3 Access Points and Access Point aliases, see [Using a bucket\-style alias for your access point](https://docs.aws.amazon.com/AmazonS3/latest/userguide/access-points-alias.html) in the *Amazon S3 User Guide*\.
 + Amazon EMR\-5\.33 supports new Amazon EC2 instance types: c5a, c5ad, c6gn, c6gd, m6gd, d3, d3en, m5zn, r5b, r6gd\.
 See [Supported Instance Types](https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-supported-instance-types.html)\.

 **Known issues**